Gender and Sexuality Studies (2022 - 2024)

 Two introductory courses—may be taken in any order:

 - Social and Cultural Analysis 101 (SCA-UA 101)

-- Field Colloquium in Gender and Sexuality Studies (SCA-UA 4), or Approaches to Gender and Sexuality Studies (SCA-UA 401), or Intersections: Race, Gender, and Sexuality in U.S. History (SCA-UA 230)
+- Approaches to Gender and Sexuality Studies (SCA-UA 401) or Intersections: Race, Gender, and Sexuality in U.S. History (SCA-UA 230)

 Six elective courses:

 - Six designated gender and sexuality studies electives, of which four must be taught by SCA faculty.

 - SCA Theory & Practice: The Internship Program (SCA-UA 42) is no longer required but highly recommended and can count as an elective

 One research course:

 - Advanced Research Seminar (SCA-UA 90)

 Five 4-point courses (20 points) completed with a grade of C or better are required for the minor in gender and sexuality studies.
-Students must take one of the following introductory courses: Field Colloquium in Gender and Sexuality Studies (SCA-UA 4), or Approaches to Gender and Sexuality Studies (SCA-UA 401), or Intersections: Race, Gender, and Sexuality in U.S. History (SCA-UA 230).
+Students must take one of the following introductory courses: Approaches to Gender and Sexuality Studies (SCA-UA 401) or Intersections: Race, Gender, and Sexuality in U.S. History (SCA-UA 230).
 They also take four designated gender and sexuality studies electives, of which two must be taught by SCA faculty.

 Language and Linguistic Competency